sf-wdi-22-23/modules-22/w10-mean/d4-dawn-ngclass-css/readme.md

 ![animated form](https://cloud.githubusercontent.com/assets/25366/9594904/8ba3527c-5016-11e5-94a5-f8affb95ffba.gif)

-We can inspect our form to see how it's rotated and positioned to start with:
+We can inspect our form to see how it's rotated and positioned at the beginning:

 ```css
 form {